bernhardAxonIvy/doc/source/designer-guide/how-to/overrides.rst

    used to "restore" a previously deleted mapping).

 Html Dialog Overrides
-   This section shows all Html Dialog (HD) overrides that are registered for the selected project.
+   This section shows all HTML Dialog (HD) overrides that are registered for the selected project.

    Overrides can be defined for full HDs as well as for HD components.